How Do You Know When Your Wisdom Teeth Need to Be Removed?

 So you go for what you thought was a routine cleaning, and your dentist tells you it’s time to take your wisdom teeth out.
 “But they don’t hurt!” you protest in an attempt to avoid the prospect of surgery.
 However, the absence of pain doesn’t mean there aren’t problems lurking below your gum line.
-The team of experts at Innovative Implant and Oral Surgery, based in Feasterville, Pennsylvania, explains why.
+The team of experts at Innovative Oral Surgery & Dental Implants, based in Feasterville, Newtown, and Abington, Pennsylvania, explains why.
 Their expertise includes one of the most common oral surgical procedures: wisdom teeth extraction.

 The Healthy Mouth

 If your mouth gets a clean bill of health from your dentist, then you are one of the lucky ones.
 Your mouth is a shining example of oral structure and hygiene.
 A mouth of healthy molars will be fully erupted, which means they have grown in completely, and are not stuck beneath gum tissue, or within the bone structure of your jaw.
 Your teeth will also be aligned into a proper “bite” pattern, lining up so the grooves fit together well.
 Also of importance is easy access to your teeth with cleaning tools and the existence of appropriate space for flossing.

 Look for Wisdom Tooth Warning Signs